ConocoPhillips buying Marathon Oil for $17.1 billion in all-stock deal as energy prices rise

-ConocoPhillips is buying Marathon Oil in an all-stock deal valued at approximately $17.1 billion as energy prices soar and big oil companies reap massive profits.
+ConocoPhillips is buying Marathon Oil in an all-stock deal valued at approximately $17.1 billion as energy prices rise and big oil companies reap massive profits.

 The deal is valued at $22.5 billion when including $5.4 billion in debt.